 “Why’s it called that?”

 “Because fish can’t read.
 So it doesn’t matter what I write about them.”

 …It was a joke.
-Not even a good joke or an even respectable joke… I recognize this now.
-I’ll be the first to admit that that ‘women are fish’ joke blows.
+Not even a good joke or even a respectable joke… I recognize this now.
+I’ll be the first to admit that my ‘women are fish’ joke blows whale dork.
 But I was high off all the pee-pee.
 The pee-pee made me do it is what I’m telling you.

 I told you.
 I said I wasn’t very good at writing.

 Apparently deaf people care about what the non-deaf say about them.
 They complain that they aren’t “deaf”.
-Apparently they’re “hard of hearing”, which involves far too many syllables.
-Apparently, I’m an asshole.
-But really?
+Apparently they’re “hard of hearing”, which involves far too many syllables when spoken aloud.
+So I won’t do it.
+Apparently this makes me an asshole.
+But the truth?
 I’m just hard of caring.

 After Michelle broke up with me, my friends told me that getting in shape would be the best thing for myself.
 They called it a revenge body.
 Think of it like that, they said.
 But you know what’ll burn even fewer calories than a revenge body?
 Straight up revenge.
 In fact, the only thing I’ll be burning this holiday season is her house.
 That and the calories from running away from all that screaming.

 It’s a joke, Michelle.
 You know I’m not going to burn down your house because you live under a bridge.

 At least you can’t get diarrhea if you already have it.

 Can you help me with some grammar real quick?
 Okay, how should this phrase be written: